 Licensed Clinical Social Worker (LCSW) has a master degree in the study of sociology and has at least 3 years experience in the practice of clinical social work.
 A Licensed Clinical Social Worker is licensed in the state they practice.

 With all of the above professionals you want to find someone who specializes in working with children.
-Look for the child therapist who has the right experience and most important who will have the best approach to connect with your child.
+Look for the child therapist who has the right experience and most important who will have the best approach to connect with or help your child.